-Our obligations under the June 2019 Senior Secured Notes, the August 2019 Senior Secured Notes, the indenture governing the June 2019 Senior Secured Notes (the "June 2019 Indenture"), the indenture governing the August 2019 Senior Secured Notes (the "August 2019 Indenture"), and the indenture governing the February 2021 Senior Secured Notes (the "February 2021 Indenture") have been guaranteed initially by certain of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Limited, South Glory International Limited, Elite Quest Holdings Limited and Xinyuan International (HK) Property Investment Co., Limited (the "Subsidiary Guarantors") and will be guaranteed by such other of our future subsidiaries in accordance with the terms of the applicable Indenture.
-Our obligations under the June 2019 Senior Secured Notes, the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the June 2019 Indenture, the August 2019 Indenture and the February 2021 Indenture are secured by a pledge of the capital stock of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Ltd., South Glory International Ltd. and Elite Quest Holdings Ltd. During the period the May 2018 Senior Secured Notes were outstanding, we had similar obligations under the May 2018 Senior Secured Notes of the May 2018 Indenture").
+Our obligations under the June 2019 Senior Secured Notes, the August 2019 Senior Secured Notes, the February 2021 Senior Secured Notes, the indenture governing the June 2019 Senior Secured Notes (the "June 2019 Indenture"), the indenture governing the August 2019 Senior Secured Notes (the "August 2019 Indenture"), and the indenture governing the February 2021 Senior Secured Notes (the "February 2021 Indenture") have been guaranteed initially by certain of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Limited, South Glory International Limited, Elite Quest Holdings Limited and Xinyuan International (HK) Property Investment Co., Limited (the "Subsidiary Guarantors") and will be guaranteed by such other of our future subsidiaries in accordance with the terms of the applicable Indenture.
+Our obligations under the June 2019 Senior Secured Notes, the August 2019 Senior Secured Notes, the February 2021 Indenture and the February 2021 Indenture are secured by a pledge of the capital stock of our wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Ltd. and Elite Quest Holdings Ltd. During the period the May 2018 Senior Secured Notes were outstanding, we had similar obligations under the May 2018 Senior Secured Notes (the "May 2018 Indenture").